spo0okie/yii2-modal-ajax/README.md

 echo ModalAjax::widget([
     'id' => 'createCompany',
-    'header' => 'Create Company',
+    'title' => 'Create Company',
     'toggleButton' => [
         'label' => 'New Company',
         'class' => 'btn btn-primary pull-right'
     ],
     'url' => Url::to(['/partner/default/create']), // Ajax view with form to load 'ajaxSubmit' => true, // Submit the contained form as ajax, true by default
-    // ... any other yii2 bootstrap modal option you need ]);
+    // ... any other yii2 bootstrap 4 modal option you need
+]);
 ```